Connect with others who understand.

 Individual Sensitivities

-Every person’s body is different, and some may be more prone to skin reactions, including eczema flares, when exposed to certain vaping ingredients.
+Every person’s body is different.
+Some people may be more prone to skin reactions, including eczema flares, when exposed to certain vaping ingredients.

 Frequency and Duration

-The frequency and duration of vaping may also play a role.
-Heavy and prolonged use could increase the likelihood of negative effects on the skin.
-Plus, the more you vape, the higher the likelihood of burns and other vaping-related skin injuries, which could trigger your eczema.
+How often and how long you vape may also play a role.
+Heavy and prolonged vaping could increase your chances of negative skin effects.
+Plus, the more you vape, the higher your risk of burns and other vaping-related skin injuries, which could trigger your eczema.

 Environmental Factors